 Only show these results:

-Google authentication
+Google authentication in Nylas v2

 What you'll learn

-Authenticate your app
+Authenticate your Google app with Native auth

-3. Request the refresh token from Google.
+2. Request a refresh token from Google.

 curl -X POST https://api.nylas.com/connect/authorize -d '{

-"client_id": "nylas_client_id",
+"client_id": "<NYLAS_CLIENT_ID>",

-"name": "Nyla the Cheetah",
+"name": "Nyla the Nylanaut",

 "email_address": "[email protected]",